ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

   in the transport send buffer or transmitted.

-* At the beginning of ACK processing, before updating the estimated number of packets in flight, and before congestion control modifies the cwnd or pacing rate.
+* At the beginning of ACK processing, before updating the estimated number of packets in flight, and before congestion control modifies C.cwnd or C.pacing_rate.

 * At the beginning of connection timer processing, for all timers that might result in the transmission of one or more data segments.
 For example: RTO